 Programs Offered: Master of Science in Nursing (MSN)

-Harding University’s MSN-Family Nurse Practitioner program prepares you for a career as an advanced practice registered nurse.
+Harding University’s MSN-Family Nurse Practitioner online program prepares you for a career as an advanced practice registered nurse.
 As a primary caregiver, this MSN-FNP program teaches you to evaluate, diagnose, and treat patients with chronic and acute health conditions.
 Focused on holistic nursing care, the college stays true to its Christian values of service to the community.
 Moreover, with many of its faculty members being active missionaries, you gain a closer insight into compassionate patient care.

 To be eligible for this program, you must have completed your BSN with a minimum GPA of 3.0.
 Once enrolled, you must complete 45 semester credit hours of didactic learning and 720 hours of clinical training.
 On a full-time basis, you can complete this program in two years, whereas part-times take three years.

 Apart from the above MSN degree, the college also offers two other options for individuals interested in earning the FNP credential.

 Second-Degree MSN-FNP: If you have completed your MSN in non-nurse practitioner areas such as nursing education, nursing administration, and clinical nurse specialist and are keen on becoming an FNP, you can choose to complete this program.
 Your curriculum will be designed, taking into consideration the courses completed in your first degree.
 You can transfer up to 15 credits towards this 45-credit online coursework and complete the second MSN in much lesser time.

 Post-Graduate FNP Certificate: The college also offers a 32-credit online post-graduate FNP certificate program that is meant for students who have an MSN degree in a non-FNP concentration.Key Highlights